RikDuijm/municipality/README.md

 **5. Read Functionality (reported problems, regular user)**
 1. Expected result if logged in as regular user:
 Page that shows all the reports, ordered by date/time, latest filed report shown first.
 Reports show name of the street, reported problem, date and username of the person that filed the report.
-Toggle function that shows the response of the municipality as soon as there is a response.
+Toggle function that shows the response of the municipality as soon as there is one.

 **6. Read Functionality (reported problems, administrator)**
 1. Expected result if logged in as administrator:
 Page that shows all the reports, ordered by date/time, latest filed report shown first.
 Reports show name of the street, reported problem, date and username of the person that filed the report.
 Toggle function that shows the response of the municipality as soon as there is a response.

+*`Please check this environment with the following credentials: Username: admin, Password: admin.`*

    1. In this environment every item has 2 buttons: Comment and Delete.
 	   1. Update Functionality (comment button):